How to write a business report.

 - Report body.

 This is where you will be sharing and communicating your information, data, and results.
-Customize the body of your business reports and the sections you include to present your information.
+Customise the body of your business reports and the sections you include to present your information.
 For example, a report on the results of a customer or client survey might include sections such as methodology, findings, analysis, discussion, and recommendations.

 - Conclusion.

-Summarize the key points you have presented in the report and restate your main findings.
+Summarise the key points you have presented in the report and restate your main findings.

 - Appendices.